bennettslin/yearlings_bobtail_app/ANNOTATION_TODO.md

 # Correct wormholes
 * Look at CONSIDERS for new wormholes
 * Wormholes all work

-# Correct dots
-* Annotations have correct dots
+* Have correct destination text

 # Awkward assessment
 * Are there more?